Pearrygin Lake State Park

 Latitude: 48º 29' 9.24" N (48.4859)

 The park has 92 standard campsites, 27 partial-hookup sites (water and electricity), 50 full-hookup sites, two cabins, a vacation house, two dump stations, six restrooms (two ADA) and 22 showers (two ADA).
 Two campsites are primitive.
 Full-hookup sites have electricity, water and sewer service.
 Maximum site length is 60 feet (limited availability).

 Pearrygin Lake has two group camps.
 G1 (east group camp) accommodates up to 48 people and eight cars.
 G2 (west group camp) accommodates up to 80 people.

 The two cabins at Pearrygin Lake have the added convenience of kitchenettes.
 Each cabin has a picnic table, electric heat, lights, locking door, and bathroom with a toilet.
 Showers are nearby in the park.
 Each cabin is 16-by-16-feet in size and is furnished with twin bunk beds, a full-size bed, and small table with two chairs.
 The kitchen has a microwave, coffee pot, two-burner cook top, sink,and under-counter refrigerator.
-Outside is a fire pit and a deck that is ADA accessible.
+Outside is a fire pit and a deck.
 For more information, visit our cabins and yurts page.

 Reservations & fees

 Firewood and ice are available for sale at the West Campground Office and East Camp host site.
-Wi-Fi hotspots are also available in the park.
 Winthrop and Twisp are full-service communities located nearby.
 There are medical clinics in each town.
 The nearest hospitals are one hour away in either Omak or Brewster.
 Also located nearby miniature golf, hiking and backpacking, full-sized nine-hole golf course and horse rentals.

 The park was originally purchased in 1959 from a local orchardist.
 In 1964, the park opened as a state park recreation area, including a small camp area.
 Renovation and construction of the campground was done in 1972.
 In 2004, 94 acres, including a store, hayfield, and the west campground were added to the park.
 A series of acquisition completions led to the park expanding to a total of more than 1200 acres in 2011, including the old Graves Homestead and ranch south of the park to the boundary and the Bear Creek Golf Course.